iterorganization/IMAS-Validator/docs/source/rule_tutorial.rst

 Examples
 ''''''''

-For the first example we make sure that the first occurrence of the ``equilibrium`` IDS has a comment.
+For the first example we make sure that all ``equilibrium`` IDSs have a comment.
 Add the following validation rule to your rule file.
-Select ``"equilibrium/0"`` in the ``@validator`` decorator, then check that ``ids_properties.comment`` is not
+Select ``"equilibrium"`` in the ``@validator`` decorator, then check that ``ids_properties.comment`` is not
 empty:

 .. code-block:: python
   :caption: ``my_rulesets/my_ruleset/my_tests.py``

-  @validator("equilibrium/0")
+  @validator("equilibrium")
   def validate_comment(eq):
     """Validate that ids_properties.comment is filled."""
     assert eq.ids_properties.comment != ""